Madayi Kavu: Worship

 Kattumadom Esanan Namboothirippad is the Tantri (Head Priest) of the shrine.
 Kattumadom is one of the four major Mantravada clan of Brahmin families in Kerala.

 The temple rites are performed by Pidarar Brahmins who follow Koula sampradaya.
 The ability to control Ashtapaashas (eight chains) – ghrina (hatred), lajjaa (shame), bhaya (fear), shanka (doubt), jugupsa (reproach), kula (caste), jaati (creed) and sheela (modesty) – is key for meditation especially in Koula Sampradaya.
 If a devotee is able to control these, the Bhagavathy raises our consciousness to Shivam.

 The major festival of the temple is Pooram in March.
 There are also festivals in the Malayalam months of Thulam, Vrishchikam and Makaram in addition to the Pooram in Meenam.
 The Perumkaliyattam is in the Malayalam month of Idavam.

 The temple is also associated with the Bhadrakali temple of Mannanpurathu Kavu (Nileshwaram) and Vadukunnu Shiva Temple.

 The Shiva shrine faces east, while the Bhadrakali shrine faces towards the west.
 A particular aspect of the temple is Kozhi Kalasham, which is the sacrifice of poultry for the goddess which is held in high regard.

 Access

 The national highway passes through Taliparamba town.
-Goa and Mumbai can be accessed on the northern side and Cochin and Thiruvananthapuram can be accessed on the southern side.
-The road to the east of Iritty connects to Mysore and Bangalore.
+Goa and bombay can be accessed on the northern side and Cochin and Thiruvananthapuram can be accessed on the southern side.
+The road to the east of Iritty connects to Mysuru and Bengaluru.
 The nearest railway station is Pazhayangadi on Mangalore-Palakkad line.

 Trains are available to almost all parts of India subject to advance booking over the internet.
 There are airports at Kannur [Kannur International Airport ], Mangalore and Calicut.
 Both of them are international airports but direct flights are available only to Middle Eastern countries.